venovako/libpvn/README.md

 A `getopt(3)`, `getopt_long(3)`, and `getopt_long_only(3)` implementation for Windows, in the `inc` subdirectory, has been modified from the [OpenBSD](https://www.openbsd.org) sources.

 Several correctly-rounded mathematical functions provided by the [CORE-MATH](https://core-math.gitlabpages.inria.fr) project are used.
-Their slightly modified implementations included here, in the `inc` subdirectory, will be taken if `CR_MATH` is not set.
+Their slightly modified implementations included here, in the `inc` subdirectory, will be taken if the `CR_MATH` make variable is not set.

 ## Building